-Once you’ve identified a new grad NPnp job position and secured an interview, remember that first impressions are key.
+Once you’ve identified a few new graduate nurse practitioner jobs and secured an interview, remember that first impressions are key.
 It doesn’t take long for a hiring manager to make a decision.
 Around half of employers (51%) know within the first five minutes of an interview if a candidate is a good fit for a position, according to a nationwide survey conducted for CareerBuilder.

 “The best solution to minimize pre-interview anxiety is solid preparation,” said Rosemary Haefner, chief human resources officer for CareerBuilder.
 “If you don’t read about the company and research your role thoroughly, you could magnify your fear of interviewing poorly and lose the opportunity.”

 And if you’re looking for new grad nurse practitioner jobs, you need to use LinkedIn.
-Even if you haven’t created a page for yourself in LinkedIn, you can still use it to learn about an institution’s history, its people and available jobs.
+Even if you haven’t created a page for yourself in LinkedIn, you can still use it to learn about an institution’s history, its people and new graduate nurse practitioner jobs..

 For new grad nurse practitioner jobs, a panel interview with individuals from different areas of the organization is standard, according to tips from Melnic Consulting Group, a nationwide search firm focused on Advanced Practice placements for qualified Advanced Practice Registered Nurse (APRN) and Physician Assistant (PA) candidates.